News & Analysis thehindu.com

 Exam Summary

-Following the World Health Organization's (WHO) declaration of the Ebola outbreak in the Democratic Republic of Congo and Uganda as a Public Health Emergency of International Concern (PHEIC), the Indian Centre has directed all States and Union Territories to enhance surveillance, hospital preparedness, and rapid response systems.
+The Centre has issued alerts to all States and Union Territories to strengthen surveillance, hospital preparedness, and rapid response systems following the World Health Organization's (WHO) declaration of the Ebola Disease outbreak in the Democratic Republic of Congo and Uganda as a Public Health Emergency of International Concern (PHEIC).
 States are advised to intensify surveillance under the Integrated Disease Surveillance Programme (IDSP) for unusual fever clusters, especially among travelers from affected regions.
-Key measures include identifying isolation facilities, ensuring adequate trained healthcare personnel, Personal Protective Equipment (PPE), and utilizing the Indian Council of Medical Research's (ICMR) National Institute of Virology (NIV), Pune, for testing.
-The directive also emphasizes reinforcing infection prevention and control practices, conducting refresher training, establishing multidisciplinary Rapid Response Teams, and disseminating accurate public information to prevent misinformation.
+The advisory details symptoms, calls for designated isolation facilities, trained personnel, PPE, and laboratory support from institutions like ICMR's National Institute of Virology (NIV), Pune.
+It also emphasizes infection prevention, control practices, and public communication to prevent misinformation.

 Exam Themes